ReikoNakashima/Basic_GitHub/README.md

 ```
 cd smg
 ```
-Download all files in your_directory.
+Download all files in your_directory (for example, all files in smg directory).
 ```
 git pull origin master
 ```

+### Create a new directory locally
 Create a new directory in your_directory and create README file.
 ```
 mkdir your_new_directory